SoniaDumitru/Mountainbiker-Backend/README.md

 # Instalation:
 Have Ruby, Rails and Node.js installed.

-- Fork and clone this backend repo
+- Fork and clone this backend repo along with the frontend repo
 - From the root directory:
 * Run $ bundle install
 * Run $ rake db:migrate
+* Run $ rails start
-- cd into the mountainbiker directory
+- cd into the mountainbiker-client directory
+* Run $ npm install
-* Run $ npm install and then run $ rails start
+* Run $ npm start

 # Technologies and Resources